jho-dotcom/hello-world/README.md

 # hello-world
 My first repository

-jho-dotcome here, I'm trying to teach myself coding.
-I'm going to need a lot of help so I'm hoping this is the place to do it.
+jho-dotcom here, looking to learn, play, and buildup my skills.
+Since I'm new to coding and very new to github please be kind =)